priyankshah7/hypers/docs/source/dataset.rst

     # Data properties:
     X.shape                            # Shape of the hyperspectral array X.ndim                             # Number of dimensions
-    X.nfeatures                        # Size of the spectral dimension/channels
+    X.nspectral                        # Size of the spectral dimension/channels
     X.nsamples                         # Total number of pixels (samples) X.nspatial                         # Shape of the spatial dimensions